Unstructured-IO/unstructured/README.md

   `unstructured` uses for layout detection:
     - `pip install "detectron2@git+https://github.com/facebookresearch/detectron2.git@v0.6#egg=detectron2"`

-At this point, you shold be able to run the following code:
+At this point, you should be able to run the following code:

 ```python
 from unstructured.partition.auto import partition